alspin8/equinox/readme.md

 ## Description

-A C library thant implement some simple and complex data structures and algorithms.
+A C library that implement some simple and complex data structures and algorithms.

 ## Features